Sagebrush Trail: Plot

-In August we see Smith is fully recovered & Jones visits him & encourages him to join them in an attempt to rob a stagecoach carrying the payroll for miners.
-Suspecting Smith Jones disinvites him & goes to rob the coach himself with the gang.
-Smith intercepts the coach & robs the coach before hand, then informs Sally & asks her to tell the Sheriff to pick up the robbed money, thereby saving the payroll from being robbed.
+In August we see Smith is fully recovered and Jones visits him and encourages him to join them in an attempt to rob a stagecoach carrying the payroll for miners.
+Suspecting Smith Jones disinvites him and goes to rob the coach himself with the gang.
+Smith intercepts the coach and robs the coach before hand, then informs Sally and asks her to tell the Sheriff to pick up the robbed money, thereby saving the payroll from being robbed.

 Jones suspects Smith but is not sure.
 The gang leader also suspects Smith so this time he deliberately gives Smith a false tip.
 Jones decides to follow Smith to see if he will betray them.
-He soon discovers that Smith views him as a friend & took the fall for him & went to jail for him.
+He soon discovers that Smith views him as a friend and took the fall for him and went to jail for him.
 Jones decides to save Smith who is now walking back to the gang - who are waiting to ambush him.

-As Smith is about to be ambushed, Jones warns him to take cover & the two start fighting the gang surrounding them.
-They mount a stagecoach & escape the encircling gang.
-Meanwhile Sally the grocery girl on Jones' exhortation gets the help of the Sheriff and their posse & then rush to save both Jones & Smith.
+As Smith is about to be ambushed, Jones warns him to take cover and the two start fighting the gang surrounding them.
+They mount a stagecoach and escape the encircling gang.
+Meanwhile Sally the grocery girl on Jones' exhortation gets the help of the Sheriff and their posse and then rush to save both Jones and Smith.

-Jones & Smith outrun the entire gang & then Smith drops behind & starts picking off the gang members one by one until he gets the last one.
-Jones however is shot & his stagecoach falls off a cliff.
-By the time Smith reaches Jones the Sheriff & his deputies also catch up.
+Jones and Smith outrun the entire gang and then Smith drops behind and starts picking off the gang members one by one until he gets the last one.
+Jones however is shot and his stagecoach falls off a cliff.
+By the time Smith reaches Jones the Sheriff and his deputies also catch up.
 They hold both of them but Jones confesses to the crimes that he committed getting Smith exonerated.
 Smith goes off to kiss Sally as the credits roll.